10th February '14

-But these minor amendments do link up the three recent titles into a strong and unified trilogy, and readers will find it useful to start at the beginning and follow the journey as it was written.
-So please do enjoy the King Jesus Trilogy:
+This long list of amendments now link up the three most recent titles into a strong and unified trilogy, and so readers will find it useful to start at the beginning and follow the journey as it was written.
+So please do enjoy The Gospel of King Jesus Trilogy:

 Cleopatra to Christ